r5valkyrie/docs/docs/materials.md

 More information can be found on the Valve Developer Wiki: [Material Proxies](https://developer.valvesoftware.com/wiki/Material_proxies), [List of Material Proxies](https://developer.valvesoftware.com/wiki/List_of_material_proxies).

+Material Proxies from Titanfall 1 and Titanfall 2 are still fully functional in Season 3 of Apex Legends, with some small exceptions.

 Here are some examples of Material Proxies, beginning from the "Proxies" section:

 ```